SQL Server ORDER BY

 SQL Server ORDER BY - sort by hidden column

 Note that the state column is defined in the customers table.
-If it was not, then you would have an invalid query.
+If it doesn’t, then you’ll have an invalid query.

 6) Sort a result set by an expression